satyakonmsft/skype-docs/Skype/UCWA/EventsInUCWA.md

 ---
-Title: Events notifications in UCWA for Skype for Business 2015
+title: events notifications in UCWA for skype for business 2015
+description: "UCWA 2.0 implements a server-to-client communication channel  within HTTP with a "long poll" model called pending GET or P-GET".
 ---
 # Events in UCWA
 Learn how the server notifies clients by sending events in the event channel.